 The heel is the largest bone in the foot and responsible for bearing the weight of the entire body.
-Many people in Las Vegas develop heel pain at some point in their lives, whether on the underside or back of the heel.
+Many people in Hawaii develop heel pain at some point in their lives, whether on the underside or back of the heel.
 In most cases, heel pain is not a symptom of a serious underlying health condition.
 However, it can affect a person’s quality of life, including the ability to stand, walk or exercise without discomfort.

 Did you know…